-What is the significance of the statement that "Hashem appeared to Avraham"?
+What is the significance of the statement, "Hashem appeared to Avraham"?

-Seforno: This always denotes a level below that of prophecy.
+Seforno: This expression always denotes a level below that of prophecy.
 1

-Ramban #1 (citing the Moreh Nevuchim) and Seforno: Hashem is self-sufficient and needs nobody any of His creations to assist Him.
+Ramban #1 (citing Moreh Nevuchim); Seforno: Hashem is self-sufficient and needs none of His creations to assist Him.

-And follows Him with Temimus (See next Pasuk).
+And follow Him with Temimus (see the next Pasuk, 17:2).

 Whose explanation the Ramban prefers.

 Ramban: Hashem mentions this at this point, to inform Avraham that He rules over the Mazalos.
 He performs hidden miracles for the Tzadikim, to save them from death, to sustain them in time of famine and to stand by their side in battle, (as He did constantly to the Avraham and the Avos).
 Hashem would exert His jurisdiction over Avraham's Mazal (which foretold that he could not have children (from Sarah)), and they would bear a son in one year's time.
 Furthermore, He was now entering a covenant with Avraham and his children forever, that they would be "His portion" and that He personally would lead them (and not leave them under the jurisdiction of any star or Mazal).

 Torah Temimah (note 1, citing the Gemara): When Hashem created the world, it began to expand more and more until He scolded it and it stopped.